 Namibia is well known for being very, very sparsely populated.

-In fact, it’s the second least densely populated country in the world, only behind Mongolia, with about three people for square Km.
-For comparison, the US has 34, china is 146, and Germany 232.
+In fact, it’s the second least densely populated country in the world, only behind Mongolia, with about three people per square Km.
+For comparison, the US has 34, china is 146, and Germany has 232.

 #5 Himba tribes